Getting out late this holiday season? We have 4 Big Tips for Last Minute Shopping with COPD.

 For many, the holiday season is the best part of the year–a time of unconditional love and gift-giving.
-Yet for those who suffer from Chronic Obstructive Pulmonary Disease (COPD) the physical demands of shopping during the holiday season can be daunting.
-With your health in mind, the Lung Institute has compiled a short list of 4 Big Tips for Last Minute Shopping with COPD that will get you in and out before you feel out of breath!
+Yet for those who have chronic obstructive pulmonary disease (COPD) the physical demands of shopping during the holiday season can be daunting.
+With your health in mind, the Lung Health Institute has compiled a short list of 4 big tips for last minute shopping with COPD that will get you in and out before you feel too out of breath!

 4. Make a List

 Whether it’s shopping for groceries or holiday gifts, it’s in your best interest to make a list to avoid over-shopping.
 With this goal in mind, designate hard limits for how much you’d like to spend on each person, and do your best to keep to it.